rollbar/docs/guides/notification-variables.md

 `{{"{{status"}}}}` | `Active`, `Resolved`, `Muted` `{{"{{occurrence_title"}}}}` | Same as item title `{{"{{occurrence_link"}}}}` | Occurrence URL
+Additionally, any data nested under body is available.
+The notification variable have an additional body prefix.
+For example, an occurrence's body.message.body is available as `{{"{{body.body.message.body"}}}}`

 ## Deploys
 When a deploy triggers a notification, the following variables are available: